wapikit/wapikit/design.md

 - It should retry if a whatsapp message does not get delivered due to network issue or any other non critical error code.
 - At the end of all messages has been sent, it should change the status of the campaign to finished.

 ## MVP FLOW:

 - Community Version

   - default user
   - user can login
   - User can create organization
-  - User can add member to the organisation
+  - User can add member to the Organization
   - user add a user name password email and phone number, because we have to create user right there no body can regsiter while on self host
   - user can add contacts
   - user can add role with permissions
   - each member can be assigned with a role
   - user can add message templates
   -